pawelpiwosz/cicd-for-aws-lambda/README.md

 ## Scenario

 Workshop scenario is simple.
-Small lambda function will be deployed to AWS using AWS CodePipeline using canary deployment.
+Small lambda function will be deployed to AWS using AWS CodePipeline.

 ## Resources